AdityaK1729/AdityaK1729/README.md

 - 👋 Hi, I’m Aditya Khambete
-- 👀 I’m interested in Data science and ML
+- 👀 I'am interested in math, stats, theoritical cs
-- 🌱 I’m currently learning C++, ML
+- 🌱 I’m currently learning python

 <!---
 adityathegreat1729/adityathegreat1729 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.